jricardo-um/analisis-datos-omicos-trabajo-2/fase_2/measles/info.md

 - [Infected](./Galaxy78-[Difference_bt_infected_SL.png].png)
 - [No infected](./Galaxy79-[Difference_bt_no_infected_SL.png].png)

 This study is very general, because the layout of the image that this tool provides does not facilitate the interpretation of specific nucleotides.
 However, we can see that there are nucleotides that appear strongly conserved.
-Those sequences that appear in black are specific to the protein in humans.
 The letters that appear alone are those that are repeated a lot among sequences.
 As we advance, the size and thickness of the letter varies according to how it is repeated among the sequences.
 In the case of animals that can be infected by 229E, we see that there are many letters grouped in the final sections.
 This means that there is a lot of variation in nucleotides in these areas.
 However, we see that in the first part, the variation is lower.

+In the second case, we see more blue letters than green and black ones.
+The color scheme follows the following pattern: blue letters are related to the most conserved nucleotides in the sequence.
+We see that the sequences that do not get infected have more of these types of nucleotides because they have a greater similarity to the original sequence.
+This is different for the infected sequence.
+Green letters have an intermediate conservation level, and black letters are those that are not conserved among the different types.